 The following year, a more wholesome achievement in 3D printing was realized.
 NASA announced they had used a 3D printer in space and created the first 3D printed object in space in 2014.
 This opened the door for future space manufacturing and the ability of future astronauts to create tools on-demand in space.
-They could be ‘beamed’ designs for whichever tool was required at the time from Earth, and then print these tools out to use in space.
+If the team in space needed a particular item, they could be ‘beamed’ the design from Earth at light speed, and 3D print the tool out in space.

 2014 was another big year for patents related to 3D printing expiring.
 First, the major SLS patent expired in 2014, meaning that cheaper alternatives could start being designed by individuals so inclined.
 Companies like Sintratec and Formlabs worked to create less expensive SLS 3D printers that were still viable.
 Up until then, most SLS machines were industrial, room-sized behemoths which started at $250,000.
 This new wave of SLS printers started at $5,000, helping to democratize Selective Laser Sintering.

 Moreover, on March 11th 2014 another major 3D printing patent expired.
 Though Chuck Hull’s original patent had expired a decade earlier, this new patent expiry meant a much more innovative SLA 3D printing process was now in the public domain.
 Companies such as Formlabs had launched SLA 3D printers a couple of years previously, which patent-holder 3D Systems did not take a shining to.
 In fact, 3D Systems sued Formlabs in 2012 after they raised their $2.9M from Kickstarter.
 The case was eventually settled, with Formlabs agreeing to pay an 8% royalty on all sales to 3D Systems.